voidnologo/shadowrun/_posts/2018-12-14-renraku_arcology_part1.md

 escalators to the left.
 Clem asked (as nicely as a barbarian can) for further directions, and Aneki shut back down, mumbling something that sounded like "Escalators go up..."

-The team stealthily started up the escauators, but pulled up short at the sound of murmuring voices.
+The team stealthily started up the escalators, but pulled up short at the sound of murmuring voices.
 The sound was vaguely humanoid, but there was just something a little _off_.
 Pary (with that familiar mad gleam in her eye), lit up her flamethrower (you know, just in case), and the team continued upward.